HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/README_visualization.md

-# A localisation plug-in for the MHA framework.
+# A localisation plug-in for the openMHA framework.
-Marc Joliet <marc.joliet@uni-oldenburg.de>
-Hendrik Kayser <hendrik.kayser@uni-oldenburg.de>
-Kamil Adiloglu <k.adiloglu@hoertech.de>

 ## Introduction